stepheckman/stretchies/README.md

 - Comprehensive table showing completion rates for each stretch

 ### Settings Tab
+- The "Reset All Data" and "View App Information" buttons have been moved to the top of the settings page for easier access.
 - View and manage your stretch database
 - Reset all data if needed
 - View app information and statistics